Kava-Labs/kava-devnet/research/oracle.md

   Hopefully cosmos-sdk makes this more managable! -->

 Price feed mechanism:
-A group of whitelisted oracles are posting prices to the USDX blockchain for each given collateral type:
+A group of whitelisted oracles are posting prices to the kava blockchain for each given collateral type:
 * COL1:USD
 * COL2:USD
 * ...